gjbex/Best-practices-for-data-science-on-HPC/tools/r_containers/README.md

 1. `install_packages.R`: R script that installs the R packages to include in
    in the image.  it contains some default packages helpful for package installation as well as tidyverse and optparse.
+1. `labels.txt`: text files containing labels to be added to the image.

 ## How to use it?